Breaststroke Breathing Technique

-Do you struggle with your breaststroke breathing?
+Do you struggle with breathing when swimming breaststroke?
 Can't work out when to inhale and when to exhale?
-Maybe you breathe at the right time, but you find yourself getting out of breath sooner than you would like.
-Sound familiar?
-Read on.
+Maybe you breathe at the right time but become exhausted sooner than you would like.

-Breaststroke Breathing Demonstration
+Breaststroke For Beginners: Breathing

 The head returns to the water to exhale as the arms stretch forward to begin their recovery phase.